angel-id/alx-low_level_programming/0x03-debugging/README.md

-this project is about debigging
+This project is simply about debuggin